Akash-Ramjyothi/hackJaipur/README.md

 ## About Our Product 🔧
 ### What
 We at Team codeBlooded, propose a Web Application which is preventive and most importantly affordable.
-Our Web App called, **'MoodWiz'**, serves the purpose of Self Discovery and for troubled individuals we have features like an on screen Sketch Board, Videoconferencing feature, so you can reach out to a Psychologist or a Counselor, amidst a lot of other features.
-All information is provided by the user voluntarily and stays safe within our database.
-We do not store any essential data, as Security of the system is our priority.
-The WebApp provides minimalist interface aimed at users from all age groups.
+Our Web App called, **'MoodWiz'**, serves the purpose of Self Discovery without the hassle of having to create an account, and for troubled individuals we have features like an on screen Sketch Board, Videoconferencing feature, so you can reach out to a Psychologist or a Counselor, amidst a lot of other features.
+All information is provided by the user voluntarily and all communication is client side.
+We do not store any data, as Security of the Application is our priority.
+The WebApp provides minimalist interface aimed at users from all age groups and.

 ### Why
 As highlighted in the background as well, most people in our society think of mental illnesses or disorders like a taboo.
 It is high time now that we normalize mental disorders like any other disease, like cancer or diabetes.
 We need to understand that people with Mental Illnesses need acceptance and guidance.
 Given the current ratio of Patients to Mental Health Professionals, we are emphasizing on *Raising the Line* to help address these issues.
 We at Team codeBlooded, have consulted with Counselors and Psychologists to understand the needs of those who require help with their mind and have curated a Web Application that will definitely be beneficial to our society with proper implementation.